-Solicitation is prohibited in campus housing/living spaces except when conducted by a residence hall staff member within their scope of duties.
+Solicitation is prohibited in campus housing/living spaces except when conducted by a Residence Hall staff member within their scope of duties.
 Residents are asked to report any violations of this policy to an RHC/RA.
-University affiliated organizations may have materials posted in designated common areas within the residence hall but must first seek approval.
-Contact EKU Housing and Residence Life for additional deadlines and requirements.
+University affiliated organizations may have materials posted in designated common areas within the Residence Hall but must first seek approval.
+Contact EKU Housing and Residence Life for additional information.

-Possession of firearms including air pistols, BB guns, pellet guns, paint guns, or other weapons such as ammunition, explosives, fireworks, swords, large knives, sling shots, bow and arrows, look-alikes or replicas of any weapon, etc. is prohibited in and around the residence halls.
+Possession of firearms including air pistols, BB guns, pellet guns, paint guns, or other weapons such as ammunition, explosives, fireworks, swords, large knives, sling shots, bow and arrows, look-alikes or replicas of any weapon (Nerf or similar products), etc. is prohibited in and around the residence halls.

 Vinyl covered dumbbells up to 50 pounds each and workout sets are permitted in carpeted rooms.
 Barbells are not permitted in the residence halls.